 I handwaved it away in v0.1 of claude-evals. v0.2 is the fix.
 This is the design, the gold-set format, and the specific failure modes it catches.

 A safety eval produces two numbers: the subject model's pass rate and an implicit judge accuracy.
 Most suites only report the first.
-That's fine when the judge is a hard-coded regex or a pytest assertion — those are themselves either correct or not, and you can audit them cheaply.
+That's fine when the judge is a hard-coded regex or a pytest assertion (both are themselves either correct or not, and you can audit them cheaply).
 It's not fine when the judge is an LLM, because the LLM's verdicts are:

 - Non-deterministic across temperatures and sampling seeds (though